-Checked Wh rating or lithium Operator Configuration Carry-on baggage metal content baggage approval In equipment (PED or PMED) Yes (max 15 PED/PMED) Yes No1 $\leq 100 \text{ Wh} / 2a$ Spare battery(ies) Yes (max 20 spare batteries) No No In equipment (PED or PMED) Yes Yes Yes >100 to ≤160Wh Spare battery(ies) Yes (max 2 spare batteries) No Yes Must be prepared and carried as cargo in accordance >160Wh with the IATA Dangerous Goods Regulations In equipment (PMED only) Yes Yes Yes > 2g ≤ 8g Spare batteries for PMED Yes (max 2 spare batteries) No Yes 1.
-Each person is limited to a maximum of 15 PED.
+Wh rating or lithium metal content Configuration Carry-on baggage Checked baggage Operator approval < 400 Wh / 0- In equipment (PED or PMED) Yes (max 15 PED/PMED1) Yes No ≤ 100 Wh / 2g Spare battery(ies) Yes (max 20 spare batteries ) No No >100 to ≤160Wh In equipment (PED or PMED) Yes Yes Yes >100 to 5160Wh Spare battery(ies) Yes (max 2 spare batteries) No Yes >160Wh Must be prepared and carried as cargo in accordance with the IATA Dangerous Goods Regulations In equipment (PMED only) Yes Yes Yes 2g ≤ 8g Spare batteries for PMED Yes (max 2 spare batteries) No Yes Each person is limited to a maximum of 15 PED.
 The operator may approve the carriage of more than 15 PED.
+Each person is limited to a maximum of 20 spare batteries of any type.
+The operator may approve the carriage of more than 20 batteries.